engrchrishenry/eye_blink_detection/README.md

 ### Detecting number of eye blinks in video

 1. Set the following parameters in main.py:
-    1. vid_path: Here the path to the video file be added.
+    1. vid_path: Add path to the video file.
 For example:

        ```sh
        vid_path = ‘D:Videos/VideoX.MOV’